cglouch/snakefish/README.md

     #TODO maybe make an array of these functions if they have the same signature, then define gen_moves_one_piece
 ```

 This example showcases the power of bitboards.
 With a naive square-centric approach, we would need to perform 8 separate checks to see whether the king's potential destination squares were currently occupied by same-colored pieces.
-However, with bitboards, this can be done in a single bitwise AND instruction.
+However, with bitboards, these checks can be performed simultaneously in a single bitwise AND instruction.
 We're exploiting the parallel nature of bitwise operations to compute the set intersection that we're interested in.
-Of course in order to generate the actual moves, we will need to iterate through the squares set in the resulting bitboard, but it's still preferable to the naive square-centric approach because during this iteration we no longer need to check for intersection - that's already been taken care of by the bitwise AND.
+Of course in order to generate the actual moves, we do need to iterate through the squares set in the resulting bitboard, but it's still preferable to the naive square-centric approach because during this iteration we no longer need to check for intersection - that's already been taken care of by the bitwise AND.
 The beauty of the bitboard approach is its ability to perform these sorts of calculations so quickly and concisely.

-king pawn and knight attacks are similar; these are called *non-sliding* pieces.
+With a couple tweaks, we can use the method described above to calculate the movesets for the pawns and the knights as well.
+Kings, pawns, and knights are all similar in that they're *non-sliding* pieces.
+From a computational perspective, these are nice because their movesets can be s

+#### Example - sliding pieces

+describe rook moves maybe

+#### Putting it all together

+We now have a way of encoding the moveset bitboard of any given piece on any given square.
+But we still haven't generated the actual moves.
+How do we do that?
+Fittingly enough, we can use Python generators.
+We'll take it piece by piece.
+For each piece bitboard, we'll isolate the occupied squares.
+For each square, we'll compute the bitboard moveset of the piece on that source square.
+Finally, we'll generate a move from the source square to each destination square in the moveset.

 ### Evaluation

 describe evaluation

 evaluation is another area where bitboard approach shines.
-Since engine needs to assign score to a lot of positiions, we want quick way of determining various heuristics on the board. bitboards allow us to do so
+Since engine needs to assign score to a lot of positions, we want quick way of determining various heuristics on the board. bitboards allow us to do so

 consider problem of assessing how many pieces are in center of board - this is a heuristic we're probably interested in.
 With bitboards, this is easy to compute!
 Just take the bitwise and of our combined pieces and the bitboard representing the center of the board; then count the number of 1s set.